Recidiviz/pulse-dashboard/README.md

    `git clone git@github.com:Recidiviz/pulse-dashboard.git`

+2. Ensure you are using the correct version of Node (if you don't use NVM, just check the .nvmrc file and ensure you are using that version).

+  `nvm use`

-1. Install Yarn package manager:
+3. Install Yarn package manager:

    `brew install yarn`

    For alternative Yarn installation options, see [Yarn Installation](https://yarnpkg.com/en/docs/install).

-1. Install dependencies:
+4. Install dependencies:

    `yarn install`